johannestaas/modeldocs/README.rst

 modeldocs is a documentation generator for your model subclasses.

-If you have a bunch of data models that inherit from a common baseclass (or can change them to), modeldocs will allow you to automatically discover your subclasses and generate documentation for them by parsing a documentation format similar to apidocs (https://github.com/apidoc/apidoc)
+By parsing source code files, this generates documentation for your data models with a documentation format similar to apidocs (https://github.com/apidoc/apidoc)

 Installation
 ------------